himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 image   = "img/posts/automated-nativefier-app-builds/troll_closeup.jpeg"
-caption = "Kill Devil Hills, NC" tags    = ["Linux", "containers", "Fedora", "Ansible",] draft   = "True"
+caption = "Kill Devil Hills, NC" tags    = ["Linux", "containers", "Fedora", "Ansible",] draft   = "False"
 Comments = "True"
 +++

 Most applications we use today are fancy web pages, wrapped up in a desktop shell.
-Many people even forgo desktop builds, instead opting to run 'webapps' straight from the website as another tab in their web browser (Ex: Slack, Discord, Notion).
+Many people even forgo desktop builds, instead opting to run webapps simply as another tab in their web browser (Ex: Slack, Discord, Notion).
 Personally, I prefer to have dedicated windows opened for my essential tools.
-As a result, I love using [nativefier](https://github.com/jiahaog/nativefier) to create desktop versions of my favorite web-based tools.
+As a result, I love using [nativefier](https://github.com/jiahaog/nativefier) to create desktop versions of my favorite web-based applicatons.
 The only problem is... it can be a pain to setup.
 Lets fix that.

 <!--more-->